marsborox/EcostratRefactor/ReadMe.txt

 When closing event window - for some reason Hide was triggered twice, causing bug - fixed Fixed text for add display time

-GameManager

 Events
 we created EventHandler that will Invoke events and other stuff will subscribe to them,
 	Events work fine w subscribed methods;

+GameManager

 	-MainTimer - Separate Timer/TimeControl - , moved all time relateed variables to TimeController
 			- we added counting time to spawn event for stat value manipulation

-	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, NEXT TIME SUBSCRIBE
+	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, Timer stuff moved to MainTimer, UI to UI - Update is removed,

 	- Spawner - UI display of spawned text Methods used to Spawner class